PacktPublishing/Linux-Kernel-Programming_2E/Further_Reading.md

 - Daniel Vetter’s excellent blog posts here:
     - [Locking Engineering Principles, Daniel Vetter, July 2022](https://blog.ffwll.ch/2022/07/locking-engineering.html) (In this post, he says, among other stuff: “… 1.
 Make it Dumb: Since this is the key principle …”.
 IOW, keep it simple)
     - [Locking Engineering Hierarchy, Daniel Vetter, August 2022](https://blog.ffwll.ch/2022/08/locking-hierarchy.html) :  A ‘pile’ of locking patterns and designs, from the easiest to hardest
-    - Here's Paul E. McKenny’s follow-up post: [Stupid SMP Tricks: A Review of Locking Engineering Principles and Hierarchy, Aug 2022](https://paulmck.livejournal.com/67832.html?utm_source=3userpost)
+    - Here's Paul E. McKenney’s follow-up post: [Stupid SMP Tricks: A Review of Locking Engineering Principles and Hierarchy, Aug 2022](https://paulmck.livejournal.com/67832.html?utm_source=3userpost)

 - A good read: ['What every systems programmer should know about concurrency', M Kline, May 2018](https://assets.bitbashing.io/papers/concurrency-primer.pdf)